ZsoltTanko/inline-llm-lens/docs/EXTENDING.md

 2. **Implement the strategy** in `InlineLLMLens/Capture/BrowserDomCapture.swift` with an `async` static method returning `String?`.
 3. **Insert into the priority chain** in `SelectionCaptureService.captureForHotkey()`.
 Decide where it slots — for browsers it should go *before* `.accessibility` because AX of web content is nearly useless.
 4. **Plumb any toggles** through `SettingsStore` (e.g. `enableBrowserDomCapture`) and surface them in `Settings/CaptureSettingsView`.
-5. **Note for the spec.** Adding capture methods is squarely on the post-MVP roadmap (spec §22.1, §22.2, §22.5).
-Confirm with the spec owner before shipping a new one.

 ## Add a new setting